-Food intake is largely determined by our taste perceptions and preferences for certain foods and beverages.
-The way that we perceive the taste of fatty foods is particularly important because our intake of fats can affect heart health and body composition.
-Fat is needed to absorb certain vitamins including vitamins A, D, E, and K. It provides 9 calories per gram, which is more than double the calories in a gram of protein or carbohydrate.
-Research shows that our preference for fatty foods can vary depending on which version of the CD36 gene we have.\
+Food intake is largely determined by our taste perception and preferences for certain foods and beverages.
+The way that we perceive the taste of fatty foods is particularly important because our intake of fats can affect body composition, which can impact reproductive health.
+Fat is needed to produce sperm, oocytes, and reproductive hormones.
+It is also required to absorb certain vitamins including vitamins A, D, E, and K, all of which are essential to a healthy reproductive system.
+Fat provides 9 calories per gram, which is more than double the calories in a gram of protein or carbohydrate.
+Research shows that our preference for fatty foods can vary depending on which version of the CD36 gene we have\.